CompNet/AlertEmbeddings/README.md

 # Description
 This set of scripts aims at learning various embeddings from online conversations to detect online abuse.
 Two main approaches are implemented: a *content-based* approach and a *graph-based* approach, which can also be used jointly.
-It leverages our library [SWGE](https://github.com/CompNet/SWGE), which is described in [[C'24, CDL'24](#references)] The [Alert](https://github.com/CompNet/Alert) repository implements similar functionalities, but using feature engineering instead of learned embeddings.
+It leverages our library [SWGE](https://github.com/CompNet/SWGE), which is described in [[C'24, CDL'24](#references)], as well as methods from the literature, as described in the experimental protocol from [[C'24, CDL'24](#references)].
+The [Alert](https://github.com/CompNet/Alert) repository implements similar functionalities, but using feature engineering instead of learned embeddings.
 This software is used in [[CLDL'20a, C'24, CLD'24a](#references)] (cf. these publications for more details).

 # Data